create_config

 If keyword arguments are provided, this creates a RAIConfig

 from those values.
-Otherwise, it tries config file sources in order (first match wins):
+Otherwise, it tries config sources in order (first match wins):

 If a source file is found but invalid, an error is raised immediately (no fallback).